 Opportunities for Research, Publication, Scholarship

-The Chaminade Service-Learning Faculty Resource Handbook was disseminated at Faculty Retreat, when the Retreat focused on S-L. It includes information about syllabus/course development, different types of service-learning, assessment rubrics, curricular links for all disciplines, reflection strategies, and information about using S-L as a vehicle for research and publication.
-Contact the S-L Office if you would like to access the Chaminade Service-Learning Handbook.
+The Chaminade Service-Learning Faculty Resource Handbook was disseminated at Faculty Retreat, when the Retreat focused on service-learning.
+It includes information about syllabus/course development, different types of service-learning, assessment rubrics, curricular links for all disciplines, reflection strategies, and information about using S-L as a vehicle for research and publication.
+Contact the Service-Learning Office if you would like to access the Chaminade Service-Learning Handbook.

 Contact Candice Sakuda if you have any questions and/or concerns.